stefusilviu/axiscomposer/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
 1.0.0 is a major update so it is important that you make backups, and ensure themes and extensions are 1.0 compatible.
-Developers should catch up with [develop.axisthemes.com](http://develop.axisthemes.com/) to see what has been happening in core.
+Developers should catch up with [the development blog](https://axiscomposer.wordpress.com/) to see what has been happening in core.